caralifarrell/iOS-Swift-The-Complete-iOS-App-Development-Bootcamp/README.md

 Data Structures: How to work with collections, such as arrays and dictionaries.

-Software Design: How to organise and format code for readability and how to implement the Model ­View­ Controller (MVC) design pattern, Apple's favourite delegation pattern and the publisher pattern.
+Software Design: How to organize and format code for readability and how to implement the Model ­View­ Controller (MVC) design pattern, Apple's favourite delegation pattern and the publisher pattern.

 Networking: How to make asynchronous API calls, store and retrieve data from the cloud, and use the JSON format for server communication.